Consider Gift Vouchers from Annascaul cafe and Pottery !

-The Annascaul Historical Socierty have managed to secure funding to buy Valentia stone plagues. for village sites, commemorating important places in the village.
+Before discussing the 150 years of social history of Annascaul let us do a little house work .
+The Annascaul Historical Socierty will secure funding to buy Valentia stone plagues. for village sites, commemorating important places in the village.

-They have gotten generous funding from South Kerry Partnership but need to raise and additional 2,000 euro over the next year to fund the rest of it.
+The village is getting generous funding from South Kerry Partnership but we need to raise an additional 2,000 euro over the next year to fund the rest.

-John Hanafin who gave this talk in May has a humerous insight in looking at the societal implications and the economics of events in the village over the last 180 years.
+John Hanafin gave this talk in May.
+He enjoys and has a humerous insight into looking at the societal implications and the economics of events in the village over the last 150 years.

 Can you all hear good. an you all hear me .
 Unfortunately I have a cold so I wont be projecting that well.